-One of the tricky problems presented to lawmakers by AIDS is the fact that, at least in developed countries, the groups initially presenting in large numbers with the HIV infection were already stigmatised and, in some senses, "socially outcast" I refer to homosexual or bisexual men, intravenous drug users and prostitutes.
+One of the tricky problems presented to lawmakers by AIDS is the fact that, at least in developed countries, the groups initially presenting in large numbers with the HIV infection were already stigmatised and, in some senses, "socially outcast".
+I refer to homosexual or bisexual men, intravenous drug users and prostitutes.
 Public opinion polls suggest widespread support, at least in my own country, for mandatory testing of such groups.
-Thus, a 1987 Australian survey showed 90% support for compulsory testing of homosexuals; 86% were for immigrants entering Australia; 83%.
+Thus, a 1987 Australian survey showed 90% support for compulsory testing of homosexuals; 86% were for immigrants entering Australia; 83% for prisoners in gaol and even 57% for tourists entering the country.